The snowdrops are coming out! The loveliest places to catch winter snowdrops across Cornwall and beyond over the next few weeks.

 Pencarrow House (Wadebridge)

 It’s snowdrops in abundance over at Pencarrow House with the white bloomer springing up across the site’s fifty acres.
 This Georgian pile is the family home of the Molesworth-St Aubyns and the season really gets going with the first of the wild garlic when the gardens properly open on 1 March, with the bluebells following in April.
-Half way between Wadebridge and Bodmin, the gardens are running two charity ‘Snowdrop Sundays’ (9 & 16 Feb) with the suggested £5 entry fee going to CLEAR and Parkinsons Research.
-The Peacock Cafe will be open both Sundays.
+Each year the gardens usually run two charity ‘Snowdrop Sundays’ when for a small fee visitors can visit the snowdrops.

 Just over the border from North Cornwall, families can follow the snowdrop trail to find the best displays of these beautiful flowers in the garden, and also take part in our photographic competition en route.
 It is the perfect time to visit the garden for both expert galanthophiles and visitors who simply appreciate these shy but stunning early-spring flowers.